Former World Champion Jacques Villeneuve has accused Williams of caring more about profit than success in Formula One.

 Williams have supported Liberty Media’s idea of a budget cap in the sport from 2021, but Villeneuve doesn’t think it will have a positive effect.

-“If you’re asking for a budget cut at say, $100m a year, what’s going to happen?,” he asked.
+“If you’re asking for a budget cut at say, $100m a year, what’s going to happen?

-“Mercedes, for one, will certainly spend the $100m, but mid-pack teams like Haas, Alfa Romeo and the others, will spend only one-fifth of that sum to stay fifth or sixth.
+“Mercedes, for one, will certainly spend the $100m, but mid-pack teams like Haas, Alfa Romeo and the others, will spend only one-fifth of that sum to stay fifth or sixth,” he claimed.